Fixed election dates in Canada: Newfoundland and Labrador

 The Legislative Assembly of Newfoundland and Labrador, with a majority held by the Progressive Conservative Party headed by Danny Williams, passed legislation in 2004, fixing the date of elections in Newfoundland and Labrador.
 General elections in the province are required to be held on the second Tuesday in October every four years, the first fixed date election occurred on October 9, 2007.
 In the event that a premier leaves office while the legislature is summoned, the new premier is required to, within 12 months of being appointed, advise the lieutenant governor to call an election.

-Nova Scotia
+Nova Scotia and Ontario

-Nova Scotia is the only province to not have fixed date elections.
+Nova Scotia and Ontario are the only provinces to not have fixed date elections.